 The Board maintains an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and International and Business Development Oversight Committee.
-The following table provides membership and meeting information for 2021 for each of the foregoing Board committees:
+The following table provides membership and meeting information for 2022 for each of the foregoing Board committees:

-Name Audit Compensation Nominating and Corporate Governance International and Business Development Oversight
+N A 11.
+Nominating and Corporate International and Business Development

+Name Audit Compensation Governance Oversight

 Elizabeth Barrett X

 Arie Belldegrun, M.D.

 David Bonderman X

 David Chang, M.D., Ph.D.

-John DeYoung Х Х
+John DeYoung X X

-Franz Humer, Ph.D. Х Х X
+Franz Humer, Ph.D.
+X X X

-Joshua Kazam Х
+Joshua Kazam X

+Stephen Mayo, Ph.D.

-Deborah Messemer X Х
+Deborah Messemer X X

-Vicki Sato, Ph.D. Х
+Vicki Sato, Ph.D.
+X

-Todd Sisitsky Х
+Todd Sisitsky X

 Owen Witte, M.D.
 X

-Total meetings in 2021 6 4 3 4
+Total meetings in 2022 7 6 3 4

-\ Committee Chair
+Committee Chair

-In March 2021, Ms. Messemer replaced Dr. Humer as chair of the Audit Committee.
-In September 2021, Dr. Sato joined the International and Business Development Oversight Committee, and Ms. Barrett replaced Mr. Sisitsky on the Audit Committee.
 Below is a description of each committee of the Board of Directors.
 The Board of Directors has determined that each member of each committee, other than Mr. Kazam on the International and Business Development Oversight Committee (a committee that is not required under Nasdaq rules), meets the applicable Nasdaq rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.